 Serve as an agent in negotiations and decision making in final preparation for starting their new job.

 Even in cases when employees do rejoin the workforce, their wages are reduced by 17% on average.

-Many companies are not aware of the importance of aiding and often rely on the state for this.
+Many companies are not aware of the importance of aiding exiting employees and often rely on the state for this.
 HTI will come alongside your employees and walk with them as they go through this hard time.
 Thus the separation is less stressful for the company, and logistically easier.
 Furthermore, the employee feels less abandoned as they go through this difficult time in their lives.